tomsim/Z80-MBC/README.md

 5) Serial input status on Input 0* note that the user switch is now bit 7.
 Also note bit 0 doesn't really reflect the transmitter status, but I should probably fix that.
 6) idisk can now compile for CP/M or iLoad mode (compile with zcc -O1 -D_CPM idisk.c -o idisk.com
+7) Added format program to format a disk (use S option to copy System from Drive A: to make a new system disk).
+Note: With the Format program you can skip all the iDisk steps for adding a 3rd and 4th drive.
+Just start at step H and after restart you can format your new drives.
+For example "format 2" to format a new drive C.

 To add the 3rd and 4th drives take new 1025 EEPROMs and do the following: